Hire in Brazil

 Under the five distinct types of termination, severance pay guidelines are as follows:

-- Termination without cause by the employer: payment of salary balance, accrued vacation plus one-third bonus, proportional vacation plus one-third bonus, proportional 13th month salary, 50% severance fund (FGTS) fine over the balance of the employee’s individual account.
+- Termination without cause by the employer: payment of salary balance, accrued vacation plus one-third bonus, proportional vacation plus one-third bonus, proportional 13th salary, 40 percent severance fund (FGTS) fine over the balance of the employee’s individual account.
 The employee is also entitled to withdraw the FGTS balance and receive unemployment insurance.